 High schools use OpaVote to run online elections, such as student government elections, yearbook elections, and prom king and queen elections.
-High schools that use OpaVote include the Chinese American International School, National Cathedral School, Roland Park Country School, St. Albans School, St. Micheals University School, SAR High School, and Seneca Valley High School.
+High schools that use OpaVote running elections online include the Chinese American International School, National Cathedral School, Roland Park Country School, St. Albans School, St. Micheals University School, SAR High School, and Seneca Valley High School.

 For electing class officers, such as class president, vice-president, secretary, and treasurer, we recommend using ranked-choice voting (RCV).
 With RCV, you can ensure that the winner of each office receives the support of a majority of the students.